joejarlett/theyard/content/residents/_index.md

 ---
 title: Living in the yard
-linktitle: For residents
+linktitle: Yard residents
 menu: main
-weight: 5
+weight: 6
 ---

 The Yard is an ‘intentional community’ that grew from the original self-builders who, buying plots before there was planning permission, rescued the site from developers [(see Backstory)](/backstory/).
 It was established on principles of community and sustainability [(see Handbook)](/residents/handbook/) which still inform how we live here.